March to 3,000 Hits! Top 10 Japanese Ichiro Cards to Chase

 Click on the listings or images below to shop for specific cards on eBay.

-Ichiro's first card came from BBM and this is generally thought of as his main rookie card.
-BBM (Baseball Magazine) is a well-known card producer on the island of Japan, and the card front has a very American-ized look, similar to 1990 Pro Set, which may add to the appeal.
+Ichiro's first card came from BBM and this is generally thought of as his true rookie card.
+BBM (Baseball Magazine) is a well-known card producer on the island of Japan, and the card front has a very American-ized look — similar to 1990 Pro Set — which may add to the appeal.
 The cards measure 2-3/8" x 3-3/8", making them slightly smaller than common U.S. baseball cards.
-The cards come in factory complete sets, as well as traditional boxes.
-The first Japanese card for Hideki Matsui is also found in 1993 BBM.
+Found in complete sets, as well as traditional boxes, it is worth noting that the first Japanese card for Hideki Matsui is also found in 1993 BBM.

-Fakes are a problem for the 1993 BBM Ichiro card.
+Because of the popularity and value associated with his key pre-rookie, fakes are a problem for the 1993 BBM Ichiro card.
 The differences are subtle and mostly deal with spotty print quality, especially when magnified.
 Also, the text used on the bottom of the card can be a giveaway, as the fakes tend to have slightly more-rounded letters.
-One thing to look for is the placement of the name in regards to Ichiro's leg.
+One thing to look for is the placement of the name in relation to Ichiro's leg.
 While the authentic card below has "Suzuki" end more toward the middle of the leg, some fakes line the final "i" up with the end of his leg.

 The 1993 Takara Orix BlueWave Ichiro card was a part of the 30-card team set.
 Ichiro's card is number 51, in reference to his jersey number.
 Because of this, the set is skip-numbered and starts with #0 and goes up to #52.
-Continuing a trend that will be seen throughout the list of Ichiro cards, the Takara cards are narrow, with measurements of 2-1/8" x 3-3/8", and also feature rounded corners.
+Continuing a trend that will be seen throughout the list of Ichiro cards, the Takara cards are more narrow than traditional cards, with measurements of 2-1/8" x 3-3/8", and also feature rounded corners.